Auzdora/Aurora/README.md

 ## Architecture
 🚧 **(Building...)** 🚧
 This part is for who want to understand how this project works and gives you a generally picture of it.

+The main component of Personal-GPT is Agent.
+Agent is a unit where recieve you message and schedule the whole proccess.
+The most important interface of it is `chat()`.

 ## Feature
 - Access your notion database for Q&A.